vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-03-15-embedded-databases.markdown

 ![lancedb_scaled](https://github.com/vipul-maheshwari/vipul-maheshwari.github.io/blob/main/images/embedded_databases/lancedb_scaled.png?raw=true)

 Ok so you decided to work on the simple RAG system and wanted to test it out or just maybe play with it and came up with the various vector databases, you did your experiment,  you are happy and done.
-Now when you got serious and came up with something and wanted to scale your RAG system for let’s say 1 billion embeddings, you open up your earlier setup, ingested more data, created more embeddings and when the time came, your traditional embedding database gave you nightmare in terms of the latency as well as storage capabilities.
+Now when you got serious and came up with something and wanted to scale your RAG system for let’s say 1 billion embeddings, you open up your earlier setup, ingested more data, created more embeddings and when the time came, your traditional embedding database gave you nightmares in terms of the latency as well as stability.

-Now think of an embedding database which is open source, works for all kinds of setups, scales up to billions of embeddings, fetch the relevant embeddings with amazing searching capabilities and data never leaves your local machine, feels too good to be true right?!
+Now, Think of an open-source embedding database designed to seamlessly handle a variety of setups and effortlessly scales up to billions of vectors locally., scales up to billions of embeddings, fetch the relevant embeddings with amazing searching capabilities and data never leaves your local machine, feels too good to be true right?!
 Well there is LanceDB again.
 I mean from the moment you dirty your hands for your next RAG system all upto the time you put something as big as production, LanceDB scales amazingly well…

 ### Multimodality